 In order to create a data model that is complete and high performing, it helps to follow a big data modeling methodology for Apache Cassandra that can be summarized as:

-- Data Discovery (DD).
+Data Discovery (DD).
 This is a high level view of the data your application needs and identifies the entities (things), the attributes of the entities, and which attributes are the identifiers.
-This may be an iterative process as development.
+This may be an iterative process.

-- Identify the Access Patterns (AP).
+Identify the Access Patterns (AP).
 Identify and list the queries your application will want to perform.
-You need to answer: What data needs to be retrieved together, what are the search criteria, and what are the update patterns?
+You need to answer the following questions: What data needs to be retrieved together, what are the search criteria, and what are the update patterns?
 This also may be an iterative process.